 Do You Need a Lawyer For a Partnership Agreement?

-The provisions in a partnership agreement can be confusing and since the language is binding on all parties, you might consider enlisting the help of a qualified attorney to draft and/or explain the terms with you.
-An attorney can evaluate the specifics of your business plan and help you determine what’s necessary to protect you and your company.
+The provisions in a partnership contract can be confusing.
+Since the language is binding on all parties, you might consider enlisting the help of a qualified attorney to draft and explain the terms with you.
+An attorney can evaluate the specifics of your business plan and help you determine the appropriate legal advice to protect you and your company.
 Even if you opt to handle the formation paperwork yourself, investing in the legal fees to have a solid agreement drafted can be well worth it.